ochsnerd/lr-percolation/README.md

 # TODO

 1. Make pyo3 export type info, function signatures
-2. Address overflow issue when computing observables
+2. Move check out of geometric_skip
-3. Move check out of geometric_skip
+3. convice rust lsp that stuff is not unused, even if it's behind the python feature flag
-4. convice rust lsp that stuff is not unused, even if it's behind the python feature flag
+4. figure out if what we're doing in the interface is grossly inefficient (we pass a list of custom objects, instead of an np-array of primitives)
-5. figure out if what we're doing in the interface is grossly inefficient
+5. figure out some tests to write